Islam in Indonesia: Politics

 Although it has an overwhelming Muslim majority, the country is neither an Islamic state nor an Islamic republic, similar to that of Turkey and Kazakhstan.
-From a Pew Research Center (PEW) opinion poll in 2010, Indonesia is the only country with a Muslim majority population that its citizens tend to identify more with their nationality than their religion.
-According Article 29 of Indonesia's Constitution however affirms that “the state is based on the belief in the one supreme God.”
+From a Pew Research Center (PEW) opinion poll in 2010, Indonesia is the only country, among the five countries surveyed with a Muslim majority population, whose citizens tend to identify more with their nationality than their religion.
+According Article 29 of Indonesia's Constitution however affirms that "the state is based on the belief in the one supreme God."
 Over the past 50 years, many Islamic groups have opposed this secular and pluralist direction, and sporadically have sought to establish an Islamic state.
 However, the country's mainstream Muslim community, including influential social organisations such as Muhammadiyah and NU, reject the idea.
 Proponents of an Islamic state argued unsuccessfully in 1945 and throughout the parliamentary democracy period of the 1950s for the inclusion of language (the "Jakarta Charter") in the Constitution's preamble making it obligatory for Muslims to follow shari'a.

 An Islamist political movement aspired to form an Islamic state, established Darul Islam/Tentara Islam Indonesia (DI/TII) in 1949, which launched an armed rebellion against the Republic throughout the 1950s.
 The outbreak of the Islamic state in multiple provinces, started in West Java led by Kartosoewirjo, the rebellion also spread to Central Java, South Sulawesi and Aceh.
 The Islamist armed rebellion was successfully cracked down in 1962.
 The movement has alarmed the Sukarno administration to the potential threat of political Islam against the Indonesian Republic.